 - Retraux: The Monday Night Raw "Old School" specials in 2010 and 2013.

-- Thematic Theme Tune: Currently used with "The Night" by Kromestatik, albeit as bumper music these days.
-Also seen in the past with "Thorn in Your Eye", "All Together Now" and Union Underground's "Across the Nation".
+- Thematic Theme Tune: Previously used with "The Night" by CFO$ (under their original name of Kromestatik).
+Also seen in the past with Jim Johnston productions such as "Thorn in Your Eye", "All Together Now" and Union Underground's "Across the Nation".

 - Welcome Titles: Some of the title sequences have Steve Austin walking through a disused factory on fire in which the supporting cast is fighting each other.